 Note that the attack is another area where 1176 compressors (which again to remind you are great on vocals) throw you a curveball.

 In going against the norm of every other compressor, a higher number on an 1176 means a faster compressor.
 The attack speed is represented with numbers between 1 and 7 with 7 being the fastest.
-So if you’re compressed a track and you want it right up in your face, set it at or near 7.
+So if you’re compressing a vocal and you want it right up in your face, set it at or near 7.
+Generally though start with 5 and adjust as you monitor it accordingly.

 The Arturia gratifyingly even makes it clear right on its interface that higher numbers denote faster attacks.